7RU7H/Archive/Cryptography-And-Authentication/Password-Attacks/Password-Attacks.md

 ## Quick Links

 For just [OpenWall wiki's sample hashes can be found here](https://openwall.info/wiki/john/sample-hashes) and similarly [Hashcat's example hashes](https://hashcat.net/wiki/doku.php?id=example_hashes).
 These are good for rough useful visual guide and naming format for both tools usage.
-For basic cryptography see [[Cryptography101]] and [[De-Or-En-Cryption]] for applications you may need
+For basic cryptography see [[Cryptography]] and [[De-Or-En-Cryption]] for applications you may need

 ## Introduction